RobSmithDev/DiskFlashback/README.md

 DiskFlashback is OpenSource and available under the GPL2 Licence, and available from GitHub.

 ## Notes for Developers
 You can trigger DiskFlashback to release control of the physical floppy drive (Drawbridge, Greaseweazle and SupercardPRO), and have it restore access too using a simple Windows command.
-DiskFlashback will aos automatically restore access after the application making the request terminates.
+DiskFlashback will also automatically restore access after the application making the request terminates.

 ```
 void releaseVirtualDrives(bool release, int controllerType) {